 That said, the card’s bonus categories may not fit with your business’ spending habits, and if you’re looking for luxury perks, you may need to shell out a higher annual fee or stick with a personal travel credit card.

-We currently value United miles at 1.52 cents per mile, which makes this bonus worth around $2,280 when redeemed for airfare with United.
-However, the spend requirement for reaching the full 150,000 miles is quite high, and even given the variety offered by the card’s bonus categories, it may be unattainable for some small-business owners.
+We currently value United miles at 1.52 cents per mile, which makes this bonus worth around $1,140 when redeemed for airfare with United.
+The spend requirement for reaching the 75,000-mile bonus is also reasonable, and even given the variety offered by the card’s bonus categories, it should be attainable for many small-business owners.